Ephyjack/roadmap.sh-all-projects-main/Frontend Projects/Beginner/01-Single-Page CV/README.md

 # Single Page CV
-It is part of the **Frontend Developer Roadmap[roadmap.sh](https://roadmap.sh/projects/single-page-cv).
+It is part of the **Frontend Developer Roadmap [Single-Page CV](https://roadmap.sh/projects/single-page-cv).

 ---